School Visits & Writing Workshops

-Shoot me an email, and we’ll work out the details.
-I live in the Washington, D.C., area and would be happy to travel within 2 or so hours of my house.
+Send me an email, and we’ll work out the details.
+I live in the Washington, D.C., area and would be happy to travel within an hour of my house.
 I’m happy to share my own writing experience, including how I came up with the idea of making the language of flowers come magically to life!
 My usual presentation includes an introduction to the language of flowers (including Greek mythology and Shakespeare), a discussion of why flowers help make events special, a reading from my novel, a tussie-mussie demonstration, and a question and answer session.
 However, I can tailor the presentation to meet your needs.
 Please contact me at firstname.lastname@example.org or use the Contact Form on this site.

 The above shot is from my appearance at Frost Middle School in Fairfax, Va., as part of the Fall for the Book Festival.
 We had a blast, and the teachers and librarians loved my presentation too:

 – Amy Brecount White charmed our middle school student audience with her fun and educational presentation.
 By weaving together discussions of her fascination of the meaning of flowers with a subtle lesson on the writing process, she enthralled students and teachers alike.
 Our students were thrilled at the opportunity to ask questions, and Amy’s answers demonstrated that she is an engaging speaker, teacher and author who knows her middle school audience and can connect with them at a level that captures their attention, holds their interest and encourages their understanding.
 Our students particularly enjoyed Amy’s demonstration of how to make a “tussie-mussie” flower bouquet and were excited to get autographs from a published author.
 I highly recommend Amy to any school considering an author visit!

 -Danielle Powers, Librarian, Frost Middle School, Fairfax, VA